Skip to main content

 sca

-The sca command enables you to automatically remediate sca vulnerabilities.
+The sca command is used to automatically remediate sca vulnerabilities.

 Usage